NTU Work Inspiration Scheme

 During a placement with Student Support Services (SSS) students can expect to gain experience in developing resources for students, preparing materials, making arrangements and ordering resources for activities and events, helping to deliver activities to students on campus and administrative work including filing, scanning, maintaining equipment and archiving.

-The Centre for Student and Community Engagement Assistant (City Campus)
+Student and Community Engagement Assistant (City Campus)

 Nottingham Trent University offers a range of programmes for schools and colleges, to help high achieving pupils from disadvantaged backgrounds access and succeed at university.
 The Centre for Student and Community Engagement (CenSCE)coordinates these programmes.
 During a placement with CenSCE, students will be given an overview of all the different teams within the department and will gain experience working in a busy and dynamic environment.
 Students will choose from one of the specific functional areas below and will spend the majority of their time based within that team.
 Opportunities include: